Efficient description of experimental effects in amplitude analyses: Model-assisted density parameterisation with neural networks

 \subsection{Acceptance parameterisation}

 To demonstrate the feasibility of the model-assisted approach for the parameterisation of acceptances, the same model as the one described in Section~\ref{sec:toymc_acc} is used, however the requirements on the reconstructed \Ds mesons and their decay products are varied in the generation of the training sample used to construct the ANN, as in step one above.
-The range of the variations for each of the five parameters of the model is given in Table~\ref{tab:eff}, where the entire sample consists of $500\,000$ events that satisfy the selection requirements.
+The range of the variations for each of the five parameters of the model is given in Table~\ref{tab:eff}, where the entire sample consists of $2\,000\,000$ events that satisfy the selection requirements.
 Since the efficiency model is relatively simple, generation of the training sample takes only a few minutes, and therefore this can be arbitrarily large.
 Since the events that do not satisfy the selection requirements are rejected during generation, the initial uniform distributions of the model parameters can become significantly non-uniform for the accepted events in the training sample.
-To compensate for this effect, the model parameters are sampled from exponential distributions, where the parameters of the distribution are tuned to ensure that the distribution of accepted events is roughly uniform.
+To compensate for this effect, the model parameters are sampled from non-uniform prior distributions (exponential in our case), where the parameters of the prior distributions are tuned to ensure that the distribution of model parameters for the accepted events are roughly uniform.

-The functional form of the efficiency model, a $7$-dimensional probability density function $p(m', \theta' , \Theta)$, where $\Theta$ is the vector of parameters listed in Table~\ref{tab:eff}, is obtained by the ANN density estimation procedure described in Section~\ref{sec:annde}.
-The ANN topology and training parameters are the same as those highlighted in that Section~\ref{sec:annde}, with the exception that here the $L_2$ regularisation parameter $\lambda_2 = 0.5$.
-The projections of the result of the ANN training after $30\,000$ epochs in the square Dalitz-plot variables, as well as the correlations between the Dalitz-plot variables and the latent model parameters, are given in Appendix~\ref{app:eff}.
+The functional form of the efficiency model, a $7$-dimensional probability density function $p(m', \theta' , \thetavec)$, where $\thetavec$ is the vector of parameters listed in Table~\ref{tab:eff}, is obtained by the ANN density estimation procedure described in Section~\ref{sec:annde}.
+The ANN topology and training parameters are the same as those highlighted in that Section~\ref{sec:annde}, with the exception that here the $L_2$ regularisation parameter is taken to be $\lambda_2 = 5\times 10^{-3}$.
+The projections of the result of the ANN training after $50\,000$ epochs in the square Dalitz-plot variables, as well as the correlations between the Dalitz-plot variables and the latent model parameters, are given in Appendix~\ref{app:eff}.